 A peer counselor is, by definition, a peer helper who is part of our integration team.
-His goal is to assist our members in their rehabilitation process and their social needs accordingly.
-He meets people with spinal cord injuries in their environment to give them support and encourage them in their reintegration process.
+Their goal is to assist our members in their rehabilitation process and their social needs accordingly.
+They meet people with spinal cord injuries in their environment to give them support and encourage them in their reintegration process.

 They can offer:

-- Emotional support: he listens to the member with empathy.
-He tries to reduce the impact of challenging situations and encourages the member in the course of socialization.
+- Emotional support: they listen to the member with empathy.
+They try to reduce the impact of challenging situations and encourage the member in the process of socialization.

-- Privileged attention to each member: with a positive attitude, he acknowledges the member’s intrinsic value and can share his own qualities and successes.
+- Personalised attention to each member: with a positive attitude, they acknowledge the member’s intrinsic value and can share their own qualities and successes.

-- Practical support: the peer counselor can offer advice on a daily basis in order to develop useful skills (how to organize his groceries, how to navigate safely …).
-He can also offer support and advice in the necessary steps to a successful reintegration process (using paratransit, adapting their vehicle, housing …).
+- Practical support: the peer counselors can offer advice on a daily basis in order to help develop useful skills (how to organize the groceries, how to navigate safely, etc.).
+They can also offer support and advice in the necessary steps to a successful reintegration process (using adapted transport, adapting their vehicle, housing, etc.).

-From his experience related to his own spinal cord injury, the volunteer peer counselor can help the member overcome obstacles and identify problems with the objective of stimulating his ability to move forward.
+From their experience related to their own spinal cord injury, the volunteer peer counselors can help the member overcome obstacles and identify problems with the objective of stimulating his ability to move forward.

 Active volunteer peer counselors:

 To facilitate the realization of the role of MEMO-Qc regarding the rehabilitation and integration of our members at the beginning of their new lives, we wish to develop a presence and a source of support throughout the province of Quebec.
 We want to offer an equal quality of services and interventions throughout all regions of Quebec, from Montréal to Saguenay-Lac-St-Jean.